feldera/feldera/docs/docs/tour/tour.md

 ![Streaming](streaming.png)

-A DBSP pipeline is a SQL program plus a mapping from SQL tables to input connectors and SQL views to output connectors.
-The "Streaming" tabs allow a DBSP user to make and manage these mappings as well as start, stop, manage, and monitor pipelines.
+A user assembles a **pipeline** by attaching a program's tables to input connectors and its views to output connectors.
+The "Streaming" tabs allow a DBSP user to set up pipelines and to start, stop, manage, and monitor them.

 The "Pipeline Builder" tab allows a user to create new pipelines.